solehudin5699/CekAdzan/README.md

 ## Description

 **Cekadzan** is a simple website for checking imsakiyah schedules (imsak, prayer, etc).
 Use api from the [API Fathimah Bot](https://fathimah.docs.apiary.io/) and built with Angular.
-This web is PWA, so it can be added on mobile home screen.
+This web is pwa, so it can be added to the home screen for more convenience.

 ## Features